 10 Elements that Impact Solar Panel Efficiency

-Solar panels can be a huge cost saver for your utility bills.
-But just having solar panels isn’t enough.
-Find out how different elements may affect your ROI.
+Solar panels can be a huge cost saver for your power bills.
+Find out how different elements may affect your system’s efficiency and hence your ROI.

 How efficient are your solar panels?
-The average efficiency is around 19% but it can go up to 22% for top-shelf brands.
+The average efficiency is around 19% but it can go up to 22% for high-efficiency panels such as the LG Solar NeON H.

 Going from 19 to 22% may not seem like a big deal.
-However, every extra percentage point may yield significant increases in system performance.
-It may also increase the return of your initial investment.
+However, every extra percentage point may yield significant increases in system performance with the latest LG NeON H panel now rated at 390W.

 Take a look below to find out how to maximise your savings and returns.
 You want the most return for your money.
 So take a look at some factors that can affect total system efficiency.